fraziermork/portfolio/README.md

  - Make the site responsive, for mobile and desktop.
  - Persist any user-generated data and user selections.
  - Use AJAX to load any significant data sources.  - Cache data where appropriate.

+class-11:
+# Portfolio Assignment for Class 11 - Single-Page Apps

+We converted the blog into a SPA by using the page.js library to capture clicks and execute a function to modify the page, rather than reloading content from a server.

+Give your portfolio the same treatment.
+Update your main nav so that each clickable item is a link to a different url, that is handled by a function as indicated by page.js.

+Keep your code organized in a M-V-C structure that isolates data management from presentation layer, from the controller that holds it all together.